 String mysql_real_escape_string(string unescaped_string,resource link_identifier= =NULL);

-This function contains two arguments, first is unescaped_string and the second is link identifier.
+This function contains two arguments, the first is unescaped_string, and the second is link identifier.

 unescaped_string: The given string needs to be escaped or encoded.

-Return Values: it will either returns an escaped string as an output if everything will be right otherwise it will display an error message or returns FALSE flag in the output console.
+Return Values: it will either return an escaped string as an output if everything is correct or display an error message or a FALSE flag in the output console.

-Errors/Exceptions: If we execute the mysql_real_escape_string function without establishing the connection of function with the mysql server then it will throw an E_warning message. mysql_real_escape_string() function will only get executed when the full connection is established with the mysql server.
-Executing this function without a mysql connection present will also through E_warning as an error message.
-Only execute this function with a valid mysql connection present.
-It is very important that the function is able to escape the string otherwise the query gets susceptible to sqlinjection (sqli) attacks.
+Errors/Exceptions: If we execute the mysql_real_escape_string function without establishing the connection of the function with the mysql server, it will throw an E_warning message. mysql_real_escape_string() function will only get executed when the full connection is established with the mysql server.
+Executing this function without a mysql connection present will also send through an E_warning as an error message.
+Only execute this function with a valid mysql connection current.
+The function must escape the string; otherwise, the query gets susceptible to injection (sqli) attacks.

-Sql injection: It is a mechanism that allows an attacker or hacker to view data that cannot be easily retrieved.
-This includes data of the other users or the data that only the application access it itself.
+SQL injection is a mechanism that allows an attacker or hacker to view data that cannot be easily retrieved.
+This includes data from the other users or the data that only the application accesses.

-%: matches any number of characters or zero numbers of characters in string.
+%: matches any number of characters or zero numbers of characters in the string.

-It adds a backslash before every special character in the string given.
-List of special characters that mysql_real_escape_string can encode are shown below:
+It adds a backslash before every unique character in the string given.
+A list of special characters that mysql_real_escape_string can encode is shown below:

 Examples of mysql_real_escape_string